jimhigson/oboe.js/writing/main/6_Conclusion.md

   IE 8.0.0 (Windows XP)                     3,048ms      0.26

-We can see that Firefox is much slower than other modern browsers despite its SpiderMonkey Javascript engine being normally quite fast.
+We can see that Firefox is much slower than other modern browsers despite its SpiderMonkey Javascript engine being otherwise quite fast.
 This is probably explicable in part by SpiderMonkey's just-in-time compiler being poor at optimising functional Javascript [@functionalSpiderMonkey].
 Because the JSON nodes are not of a common